 Addiction Treatment for Teens & Young Adults

-One thing about addiction is that it affects people of all ethnicities, socio-economic statuses, genders, sexual orientations, and ages.
+One thing about drug or alcohol addiction is that it affects people of all ethnicities, socio-economic statuses, genders, sexual orientations, and ages.
 As ubiquitous as substance use disorder (SUD) is, many people in need of rehabilitation do not get it.
 In fact, only a small portion of the people classified as needing treatment actually receive it.

 Unfortunately, this problem is exacerbated by many myths and the normalization of certain behavior.
 For one, people often believe that young people struggling with substance use are just being rebellious; that they’ll grow out of it or just need some discipline.
 While certainly not every teen or young adult that misuses substances suffers from SUD, the problem is more prevalent than one might think: According to the National Survey of Drug Use and Health (NSDUH), around 3,083,000 Americans between the ages of 16 and 25 were classified as needing drug or alcohol treatment in 2019.